-Foam board insulation is a great alternative to the very common fiberglass batt insulation that is in most of our homes.
+Foam board insulation is a great alternative to the very common fiberglass batt insulation.
+That is in most of our homes.
 It has a higher R-Value per inch of thickness, it’s resistant to moisture, and is easy to work with.
-Made of polystyrene, polyurethane, or polyisocyanurate. insulation board needs to be hung and the construction is complicated and the cycle is long; Flammable & toxic Poor material strength.
+Made of polystyrene, polyurethane, or polyisocyanurate. insulation board needs to be hung.
+The construction complicate and the cycle is long; Flammable & toxic Poor material strength.

 Loose-Fill and Blown-In

 Loose-fill insulation consists of small particles of fiber, foam, or other materials.
 These small particles form an insulation material that can conform to any space without disturbing structures or finishes.
-Loose-fill insulation can be installed in just about any roof shape, as the fibers can be blown into tight corners and can fill spaces that batt insulation covers.
+Loose-fill insulation can install in just about any roof shape, as the fibers can be blown into tight corners.
+It can fill spaces that batt insulation covers.
 Since the finished installation doesn’t have seams, loose-fill insulation can provide better insulation by up to 22%.

-Reflective insulation (also known as foil insulation) is usually made from aluminum foil or aluminized polyester.
-Reflective insulation is commonly used in two main areas.
-Reflective insulation reflects radiant heat and works best with a still air layer of at least 25mm/1 inch.
-The major benefit of reflective insulation is that in the summer, heat that’s radiated through the roof is reflected off the insulations surface back to the roof – not to the inside the buildings – keeping temperatures inside the building cooler.
+Reflective insulation (also known as foil insulation) is usually make from aluminum foil or aluminize polyester.
+Reflective insulation is commonly use in two main areas.
+The Reflective insulation reflects radiant heat and works best with a still air layer of at least 25mm/1 inch.
+The major benefit of reflective insulation is that in the summer, heat that’s radiate through the roof reflect off.
+The insulations surface back to the roof – not to the inside the buildings – keeping temperatures inside the building cooler.
 Reflective insulation, installed in the attic ceiling, reduces the radiant heat transfer from the underside of the roof to the other surfaces in the attic.
 This helps keep your home cooler and more comfortable.

 Sprayed Foam and Foamed-in-Place

 Spray-in-place polyisocyanurate (polyurethane) foam is a high-performance building material.
-Spray foam is primarily used as an insulation material.
+Spray foam is primarily use as an insulation material.
 When installed, the foam expands in place and fills in around plumbing, wiring, and other obstructions in the framing.
-The polyurethane is sprayed into the wall or ceiling cavity as a liquid (much like spray paint), and as the components mix, they instantly expand, foaming to create the insulation.
+The polyurethane spray into the wall or ceiling cavity as a liquid (much like spray paint).
+The components mix, they instantly expand, foaming to create the insulation.
 The material fully cures in a few hours to form quite hard, high-density (2 pounds per cubic foot) material.

 Other Reason to Insulate Your Basement Ceiling

 In addition to reducing heating costs, insulating a basement can keep rooms above it more comfortable and prevent moisture problems, insect infestation, and radon infiltration.
 If there is no need for this heat, the basement ceiling should be insulated to keep the heat upstairs in the living space (if some heat is desired in the basement, see “Conditioned Basements” below).
 Insulating the basement ceiling will keep most of the heat upstairs in the living space.
 A properly insulated basement can save you money on heating and provide a dry, comfortable living space.
 In most cases, a basement with insulation installed on its exterior walls should be considered a conditioned space.
-Reduce the potential for condensation on surfaces in the basement (Drop ceiling Lighting Options and Ideas).
+Reduce the potential for condensation on surfaces in the basement.